SakuraBlossomTree/TFCCTF/README.md

 Solutions for the challs I solved in TFCCTF 2024

+### The WEB challenge and REVERSE are not ready yet

 Each for the challemges are divided into categories

 The README.md file for each challenge the Title and description for the challenge